Sum-of-norms clustering does not separate nearby balls: Introduction

-In a nutshell, SON clustering fails to separate balls if $r < \gamma_d$, while it succeeds if $r > 2^{1-\frac 1 d}$.
+In a nutshell, SON clustering fails to separate balls if $r < \gamma_d$, while it succeeds if $r > 2^{1-\frac 1 d}$; see \cref{fig:stochastic-ball-model-simple} for an illustration of this failure when $r < \gamma_d$.
 We expect neither of these two bounds to be sharp.
 In view of \cref{cor:dsphere} and of the fact that points in a high-dimensional ball tend to concentrate near the boundary, we conjecture that in the limit of high dimensions, the threshold separating these two regimes converges to~$\sqrt{2}$.
 Since $\lim_{d \to \infty}\gamma_d = \sqrt{2}$, this would indicate that the lower bound on this threshold provided by \cref{t.stoch.ball} is asymptotically sharp.

 \cref{t.stoch.ball} demonstrates in particular that the cardinality of the partition produced by the SON clustering algorithm can be very sensitive to small changes in the parameter $\lambda$.
 While \cref{t.stoch.ball} only asserts that the cardinality of the partition quickly moves from $1$ to at least~$3$ as we only slightly vary $\lambda$, we expect that the partition quickly shatters into many more than just three pieces.
+This is also what we observe in simulations, see \cref{fig:stochastic-ball-model-simple}.
 We view this phenomenon as a possible theoretical confirmation of the empirical observations of \cite{CGR17} and \cite{NM21}.
 We refer in particular to Figure~1(b) of \cite{CGR17} and the general observation that the tree structures produced by the (unweighted) SON clustering algorithm are often difficult to interpret (``unbalanced''), since the root of the tree very quickly splits into way too many components. (\citealp{CGR17}, also underline that among these many components, some will be much larger than others.)
 See also Figure~4 of \cite{NM21}.